-You can apply for a student loan at any time before the end of the academic term or academic year for which you are enrolled at the college.
+You can apply for a student loan at any time before the end of the academic term for which you are enrolled at the college.
 Loan processing can take six to eight weeks, so be sure to plan ahead so that you can have your funds in time for the start of the term.

 What is "work-study" and how do I apply?